git-courses-info/ultimate-git-course/README.md

   because when we run `fetch`, we only get the remote branch.
 So then we need to create a local one and map it to the remote one.
   - git switch -C feature-1 origin/feature-1
 - Remove tracking branches that are deleted on the remote repo: `git remote prune origin`

+### 14. Pull Requests

+- Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
+Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch [docs](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests).